hpcc-systems/Solutions-ECL-Demos/Taxi/README.md

 	1. This file is tab-delimited, so change **Delimiters** to read `\t`
 	1. Modify the **Target Scope** value to read `taxi_data`; this value matches what is expected in the included ECL code

+### What is in the data, really?

+The first step in working with unknown data is to figure out what is there.

+[`BWR_01_Profile_Taxi.ecl`](BWR_01_Profile_Taxi.ecl) runs the profiler against the entire taxi fare dataset and saves the result as a logical file so it can be easily referred to at a later time.
+The goal is to get an idea of what kind of information is really stored within the data.
+The immediate benefit is so that we can design an efficient ECL **RECORD** structure that better represents each fields' data type.
+Additionally, the information in the profile gives us an indication of what kind of data is included in each field.

+Only a portion of the profiler's routines are executed, as some of the routines are designed more for strongly typed data (e.g. correlations amongst numeric fields).
+The profiler outputs requested are, for each field:

+*	fill_rate:  How many records have a value
+*	cardinality:  How many unique values there
+*	best_ecl_types:  A hint to the 'real' data type
+*	lengths:  The min, max and average value length, if the values were expressed as strings
+*	patterns:  Show common and rare "patterns" of string data; patterns generalize upper- and lower-case lettering, numerics, and punctuation.
+*	modes:  The most common value

+This type of profile runs against the entire dataset in order to find any edge cases in the data (if we were interested in only the general shape and were okay with estimations, we could have asked the profiler to process only a sample of the data instead).
+The taxi fare data is sizable, so be aware that this may take some time.

+[`BWR_01_Profile_Weather.ecl`](BWR_01_Profile_Weather.ecl) is the same profile, but run against the small weather dataset instead.
+It will execute very quickly due to the data's small size.